Seeneva/seeneva-reader-android/README.md

         ```

     - Set your values instead of `<...>`.
-    - Run `assembleRustReleaseRelease` Gradle task to build signed apk.
+    - Run `gradlew :app:assembleRelease` Gradle task to build signed apk.

 3. Pass same values as env variables and build apk.